IIIF/api/source/presentation/4.0/index.md

 ### Chessboard is a Canvas with image (not a 3D chessboard)

 A Scene or a Canvas may be treated as a content resource, referenced or described within the [`body`][prezi-40-model-body] of an Annotation.
 As with models and other resources, the Annotation is associated with a Scene into which the Scene or Canvas is to be nested through an Annotation [`target`][prezi-40-model-target].
 The content resource Scene will be placed within the [`target`][prezi-40-model-target] Scene by aligning the coordinate origins of the two scenes.
-Alternately, Scene Annotations may use [`PointSelector`][prezi-40-model-PointSelector] to place the origin of the resource Scene at a specified coordinate within the [`target`][prezi-40-model-target] Scene.
+Alternately, Scene Annotations may use [Point Selector][prezi-40-model-PointSelector] to place the origin of the resource Scene at a specified coordinate within the [`target`][prezi-40-model-target] Scene.

 -->